-Clearly, articles referring to the city's physical development - although only representing 4% of coverage - constitute the category most directly focused on Liverpool.
-However, articles on economic development do also place Liverpool at the centre of the debate on 35% of occasions.
+Clearly, articles referring to the city's physical development, although only representing 4% of coverage, are the group most directly focused on Liverpool.
+Articles on economic development do also place Liverpool at the centre of the debate in 35% of occasions.
 This is followed by debate on leadership and management and debate on city image.

-Direct references to ECoC 2008 have been scarce within UK national coverage.
-References peaked in 2003 during the bid and nomination periods; however, they have rapidly decreased again in 2005.
-References to ECoC 2008 have been coded according to three main categories: (i) central - meaning the article is entirely focused on debating the Capital of Culture year; (ii) marginal - meaning ECoC 2008 is only mentioned in passing; and (iii) 'no reference'.
-Figure 14 shows the themes introducing central or marginal references to ECoC 2008 in both 2003 and 2005.
+Direct references to the ECoC 2008 have been scarce within UK national coverage.
+References peaked in 2003 during the bid and nomination periods, however, they have rapidly decreased again in 2005.
+References to the ECoC 2008 have been coded according to three main categories: central, meaning the article is entirely focused on debating the Capital of Culture year; marginal, meaning the ECoC 2008 is only mentioned in passing, and 'no reference'.
+Fig. 14 shows the themes introducing central or marginal references to the ECoC 2008 in 2003 and 2005.

-Figure 1: Coverage counts of direct references to ECoC 2008 by theme ('no references' excluded)
+Figure 1 - Coverage counts of direct references to ECoC 2008 by theme (exclusion of 'no references')

-The figure indicates that the theme most clearly linked to ECoC 2008 is specific coverage on the changing image of the city, which is predominantly positive.
-This is followed by references to inward investment (also predominantly positive), cultural/arts events, social inclusion (combining both debate around 'minorities' and wider social issues), the positioning of Liverpool in the region and in the rest of the UK, and public leadership.
-Of these, debates around 'social issues' are the only ones attracting some negative coverage and are, thus, the only ones offering a critical view of the city in the context of ECoC 2008.
+The figure indicates that the theme most clearly linked to the ECoC 2008 is specific coverage on the changing image of the city, which is predominantly positive.
+This is followed by references to inward investment, also predominantly positive, cultural/arts events, social inclusion (combining both debate around minorities and wider social issues), the positioning of Liverpool in the region and the rest of the UK and the public leadership.
+Of these, debates around social issues are the only ones attracting some negative coverage and thus offering a critical view of the city in the context of the ECoC 2008.

-6. Conclusions
+5. Conclusions

-ECoC 2008 has had a direct impact on the growth of national press stories about Liverpool's culture and the arts, social inclusion, and inward investment.
-National debate about social inclusion and access has been mainly negative, but has substituted the trend of 1996, in which most social relations stories were treated as crime and violence stories.
+The ECoC 2008 has had a direct impact on the growth of national press stories about Liverpool's culture and the arts, social inclusion and inward investment.
+National debate about social inclusion and access has been mainly negative, but has substituted the trend, in 1996, to treat most social relations stories as crime and violence stories.
 This is clearly an improvement.
-The growth in references to culture and the arts has been mainly focused on presenting Liverpool as a centre for the visual arts and, increasingly as containing a strong music scene.
-The former has benefited directly from the ECoC 2008 nomination, while the latter may have gained similar levels of coverage regardless of the prospects of 2008.
-Finally, the growing debate on inward investment is focused on the rise of real estate values and Liverpool's renewed potential to attract and/or retain professional and high income/educated groups as an effect of becoming ECoC.
+The growth in references to culture and the arts has been mainly focused on presenting Liverpool's assets as a centre for the visual arts and, progressively, its strong music scene.
+The former has benefited directly from the ECoC 2008 nomination, while the latter may have gained similar levels of coverage regardless of the prospect of 2008.
+Finally, the growing debate on inward investment is focused on the rise of real state values and Liverpool's renewed potential to attract and/or retain professional and high income/educated groups as an effect of becoming ECoC 2008.

-Independently from the effect of becoming ECoC, it is also interesting to note that, despite the ongoing predominance of damaging crime- and violence-related stories, the city is also strongly associated with the prestige of its universities and leading academic research, and benefits from positive associations with popular television programmes and the continuing allure of the Beatles legacy.
+Independently from the effect of becoming ECoC 2008, it is also interesting to note that, despite the ongoing predominance of damaging crime and violence related stories, the city is also strongly associated with the prestige of its universities and leading academic research, and benefits from positive associations with popular television programmes and the ongoing allure of the Beatles legacy.